rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 I built my first professional small‑business website in 2023 after completing my Master’s in Software Development.
 Unlike many web designers who use template builders, I custom‑code sites for speed and performance.
 Every change is versioned, so it’s easy to roll back or restore a previous version if needed.
 With degrees in both Business and Software Development (and a background in cybersecurity), you get someone who understands the technical details and the business goals.
 You can see more on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn</a> or the <a href="/about">About page</a>.

 ### How long does a custom site take?
-Sites can usually be done in 2–3 weeks with good coordination.
+Sites can be done in 3–4 weeks with good coordination.

 ### Are content updates really unlimited?
 Yes.
 You can request changes or updates to your website at any time in the way that works best for you (call, text, or email).